 I am one of those people who sees the world through the camera, but I am not comfortable photographing people, so I had different subjects 🙂

 What you can photograph at the Wine Festival in Chisinau is fancily shaped bottles, stands with wine, and, most importantly, installations with traditional motives, like the one below:

 Selfies at these stands are a must 🙂

 Take part in masterclasses

 The last Wine Festival was quite interesting with many entertainment possibilities, so I hope they will continue with this tradition this year as well.

 They organised a couple of masterclasses last year, like wine school and traditional dances.
-I don’t know how popular they were, but hopefully they will make something similar this October as well.
+In addition, this year there will be classes on basket and furniture plaiting.

 Hang out with locals

 We are very nice and hospitable people 🙂 So, don’t be afraid and come closer, we will be delighted to talk to you and we will most likely pour our hearts out, especially when we are merry after drinking a glass of wine 🙂